BDehapiot/BDWorkshop_Fiji-DividingCells/README.md

 ```
 run("Close All Windows");
 ```
+⚠️ When writing paths within the macro be sure to use slash `/` and not backslash `\`.

 ## Exercice 2 : Detect dividing cells
 As we have seen above, nuclei in dividing cell are brighter due to the